Zilliqa/xbridge/docs/zilbridge.md

 CCM that doesn't accept cross-chain events; this will make sure that old keys from zilbridge/polynet can't compromise us in the future.

-### Native ZIL operations

-It's not possible to send native tokens via interop calls on Zilliqa.
-Thus, the only way to unwrap wrapped ZIL is natively.

-Because signature verification is carried out on chain, we can't easily modify the verifier to make native calls.

-So, the best we can do is to:

- * Issue a wrapped ZIL (`wZIL` itself is owned by Jun Hao - we could take over)
- * Withdraw all the ZIL from the `lockProxy` and deposit it in wZIL
- * Give that wZIL to the `lockProxy`
- * Register wZIL as the `lockProxy` corresponding token for wrapped ZIL on other chains.
- * `lockProxy` will then give you `wZIL` for your wrapped ZIL on other chains and you can issue a native call to get ZIL back for it.

-Unfortunately, we have to live (probably permanently unless we can think of a way around it) with `lockProxy` accepting ZIL - if you send your ZIL to `lockProxy`, we will have to recover it for you with our admin rights, because obviously you won't be able to bridge it to anywhere else.

-##  BSC Testnet Deployment
+## Testnet Deployment with Zilliqa Testnet and BSC testnet

 There are a group of scripts that allow you to deploy the EVM half of the ZilBridge transition code into BSC Testnet.

 The `smart-contracts/README.md` contains predeployed addresses; if you decide to redeploy you will need to change the constants in the ` scripts, since this is how the addresses of previous contracts are baked in (sorry!).

 Set `PRIVATE_KEY_TESTNET` to the validator privkey, and `PRIVATE_KEY_ZILBRIDGE` to the zilbridge owner privkey.

 After each step (each script run) in the below, you will need to:

  * Verify the contracts you just deployed.
  * Update the `testnet_config.s.sol` file with the addresses of the contracts you just deployed.

 In most cases, the script will give you the name of the `testnet_config.s.sol` constant to update.

 Run with: